astramieri/azure-data-fundamentals/docs/module_7/paas_solutions.md

 # Explore platform-as-a-service (PaaS) solutions

-On Azure, there are three main platform-as-a-service (PaaS) services that you can use to implement a large-scale analytical store:
+On Azure, there are three main platform-as-a-service (PaaS) services that you can use to implement a large-scale analytics:
 - Azure Synapse Analytics
 - Azure Databricks
 - Azure HDInsight